 Ph.D. in Cell and Molecular Biology

 Admission to Degree Program: All applicants must have a B.A. or B.S. in a basic or applied science.
-Applicants must present Graduate Record Examination scores for the Verbal and Quantitative tests, and the GRE writing instrument.
-For admission, a student must have a sponsoring faculty member.
+Applicants must submit transcripts, letters of recommendation, and the CEMB Applicant Profile.
+Applicants may also wish to present Graduate Record Examination scores for the Verbal and Quantitative tests, and the GRE writing instrument, to enhance their credentials.
+GRE scores are required to compete for special graduate school fellowships.
+For consideration for admission, a student must secure a sponsoring faculty member.
+Individual faculty may require additional materials (GRE, writing examples, etc.).
 The sponsoring faculty member will submit probable thesis subjects to the Program Committee prior to acceptance of the student.
-Once an applicant has been approved by the Program Committee, applications are forwarded to the Graduate School for application for admission to the Graduate School.
-Admitted and sponsored students will be responsible for the Graduate School’s application fee unless paid by the department of the sponsoring faculty member.
+Once an applicant has been approved by the Program Committee, the program submits the application for admission to the Graduate School.
+Admitted and sponsored students will be responsible for the Graduate School’s application fee unless paid by the sponsoring faculty member.
 When deemed appropriate by the Director and Program Advisory Committee, the Cell and Molecular Biology program will allow a qualified applicant to be admitted to complete research rotations through up to three designated research laboratories during his/her first semester enrolled in the Cell and Molecular Biology graduate program.
-Admission for research rotations is contingent up: 1) Stipend support has been guaranteed for the student during the rotation semesters; and 2) the Cell and Molecular Biology faculty designated for the rotation have agreed to host the student during this period.
+Admission for research rotations is contingent up: 1) Stipend support has been guaranteed for the student during the rotation semester; and 2) the Cell and Molecular Biology faculty designated for the rotation have agreed to host the student during this period.
 After the rotation period, the student must obtain a faculty research sponsor.

 Requirements for the Doctor of Philosophy Degree: Candidates for the Ph.D. must complete 18 hours of dissertation research.
 Students wishing to bypass the M.S. for a Ph.D. must complete the same 24 hours of course work in Cell and Molecular Biology-approved course work as for the M.S. degree, plus a minimum of 18 hours of dissertation research.
 In addition, all candidates who are considered full-time must enroll every fall and spring semester in a Cell and Molecular Biology designated seminar course.
 Graduate advisory and dissertation committees will consist of at least four program faculty representing at least two different departments.
 With the approval of the student’s Graduate Advisory Committee, up to 6 hours of alternative graduate courses may be used to satisfy the 24 hours of course work.
 Any student who receives a grade of “D” or “F” in any graduate-level course will be subject to dismissal following review by the Program Advisory Committee.
 Any student receiving more than two grades of “C” in courses of two or more credit hours is no longer eligible for the Ph.D., but may elect to complete an M.S. degree in the program